cneben/react-maplibre-standalone/README.md

 npm start
 ```

-Web application is available at: http://localhost:3000
+Web application should then be available at: http://localhost:3000

 This README.md describe the process for generating your own GIS data: